Psychedelic & Spiritual Integration Therapy

 Psychedelic therapy: we’re not quite there yet…

 Psychedelics such as MDMA, LSD, ayahuasca/DMT, and psilocybin are being researched for their therapeutic potential by organizations like the Multidisciplinary Association for Psychedelic Studies (MAPS) with promising results, but the research is still in progress.
 Most psychedelics are classified as schedule I substances and are therefore illegal.
-For this reason, I do not offer guided sessions.
+For this reason, I do not offer guided sessions or promote the use of these substances.
 Psychedelic integration therapy is different than psychedelic therapy where there is a therapist or guide present during the actual psychedelic experience.
-In contrast, psychedelic integration therapy is the process of making sense of and maximizing the benefits of a previous psychedelic or spiritual experience within the context of an ongoing therapeutic relationship.
+In contrast, psychedelic integration therapy is the process of making sense of and reducing any harm associated with a previous psychedelic or spiritual experience within the context of an ongoing therapeutic relationship.

 As a psychotherapist, integrationist, and spiritual seeker, I help people who yearn to connect more deeply with themselves and with spirit.
 I’m here to support those who fear being misunderstood or judged about their spiritual experiences, including those with psychedelic medicines like MDMA, LSD, ayahuasca/DMT and psilocybin.